grnet/synnefo/docs/quick-install-admin-guide.rst

 it for now by setting its value to None.
 For more informations on this, read the relative :ref:`section <mail-server>`.

-.. note:: For the purpose of this guide, we have disabled recaptcha authentication.
+.. note:: For the purpose of this guide, we don't enable recaptcha authentication.
-    If you would like to enable it you have to edit the following options:
+    If you would like to enable it, you have to edit the following options:

     .. code-block:: console